 For this tutorial, I’m using a commissioned model from one of my regular clients; the character Warjack that released in Warmachine: Wrath for Khador – Black Ivan.

-I’ve already covered painting black, using several tints of highlight, which was for cloth: Painting Cloth and Highlighting Black, in which I go over proper techniques for thinning your paint, and several colours that can be used for highlighting black cloth.
+I’ve already covered painting black, using several tints of highlight, which was for cloth: Painting Cloth and Highlighting Black, in which I go over proper techniques for thinning your paint, and several colors that can be used for highlighting black cloth.
 These methods work fine for clothing, and if the surface is rounded, and organic.
-But the techniques are less applicable to flat armour plates.
+But the techniques are less applicable to flat armor plates.

 The most basic rule to follow when painting black armour;